nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Do you ever feel like your startup portfolio is a tangled mess of spreadsheets and endless documents?
 You're not alone.
 As a Venture Capital Portfolio Manager, juggling diverse investments across industries can be a complex challenge.

+**Who are you?**
+Our application is build for the aspiring venture capitalist!

 **Capital Connect is here to revolutionize your experience**.

 As a desktop app for managing startup investments and contacts, CapitalConnect is optimized